What is CADASIL?

 There is no specific treatment for CADASIL available at the moment.
 In the long run, we hope that a better understanding of how the underlying genetic abnormality causes CADASIL will allow us to discover how this results in the blood vessel damage, and lead to the development of drugs to prevent this damage.
 However, this is likely to be a number of years away.

 Aspirin has been shown to reduce the risk of recurrent stroke by about 20% for common stroke.
-Therefore although it has not been tested specifically in CADASIL patients most doctors would recommend that patients with CADASIL who have had stroke take a small dose of aspirin (75-300mg/day).
+Therefore, although it has not been tested specifically in CADASIL patients, most doctors would recommend that patients with CADASIL who have had stroke take a small dose of aspirin (75- 300mg/day).
 An alternative to aspirin is clopidogrel (75mg/day).
+In CADASIL patients who have not suffered a stroke, there is no clear indication for aspirin.
 We avoid warfarin, or taking the combination of aspirin and clopidogrel, unless required for another medical reason, as this can increase the risk of bleeding within the brain in people with CADASIL.
-In CADASIL patients who have not suffered stroke there is no clear indication for aspirin, although some Granular Osmiophilic Material (GOM) observed on skin biopsy, indicated by arrows.
-8 patients take it when they reach their 40s or 50s.

 It is important to look for, and treat when necessary, depression in patients with CADASIL.
-This can be treated with standard anti-depressant drugs and cognitive behavioural therapy.
+This can be treated with standard anti-depressant drugs and cognitive behavioural therapy (CBT).

 Should other members of the family be tested for the disease?

 Before testing family members for CADASIL, it is very important that a careful discussion of the pros and cons is carried out.
-This is usually performed by a Should other members of the family be tested for the disease?
-9 genetics counsellor.
+This is usually performed by a genetics counsellor.
 The knowledge that a healthy person is likely to develop CADASIL can obviously be very distressing, and it is possible that it could influence a number of factors including things such as life insurance.
 Therefore we would normally only test other family members if they are absolutely certain that this is what they want.
 It would be extremely unusual for us to test children.

-A potential advantage of being tested for the disease is that if you are having children it is possible to determine whether the foetus carries the disease.
+A potential advantage of being tested for the disease is that if you are having children, it is possible to determine whether a foetus carries the disease.
 If you have the abnormal gene, any children you have also have a 50/50 chance of having the abnormal gene.
 However, if the abnormal gene has not been passed to you, neither you nor your children are at risk.
-If tests do show that you have the abnormal gene, it is now possible to determine whether the baby has a genetic abnormality fairly early in the pregnancy.
-If you wished, if the abnormality was present, you could then have a termination.
-This testing is very similar to the testing which is provided for Down syndrome.
-For some people this raises important ethical issues, and individual people have different views on how they would like to address these.
+If a patient with the CADASIL gene (either male of female) is planning to become pregnant it is now possible to have a baby who does not have the CADASIL gene by using pre-implementation genetic diagnosis (PGD).
+This is a type of in vitro fertilization (IVF) in which embryos in a dish are tested to identify ones that do not have the CADASIL genes, and these embryos are then implanted into the mother.

 Cambridge and CADASIL